goshiphq/goship-cms/content/blog/palletizing-ltl-freight-everything-you-need-to-know.md

 postedAt: 1550034002000
 news: false
-description: Palletizing LTL freight can help reduce your overall shipping costs, regardless of the number of packages you put on a pallet.
+description: Palletizing LTL freight can help reduce your overall shipping costs, regardless of the number of packages you move.
+Palletized freight will guarantee secure shipping and moderate expenses.
 altText: Palletizing LTL freight
 image: images/copy-of-goship-blog-10-.png
 ---